Ready to start a business? We can help you form your dream business in just minutes.

 The name of your LLC will be required on the form.
 Here are six things to consider when deciding on your name:

 If you know the name you want but don’t have everything you need to prepare the documents yet, you may be in luck.
 Most states let you reserve an available business name for a set amount of time.
 Securing the name keeps anyone else from claiming it.
-Use the ZenBusiness Business Name Reservation Service to hold your preferred company name until you are ready to file.

 Your business address and contact information are required so the state can send official correspondence to your office.